Humanscale Keyboard Tray System Review

 To Tilt or Not to Tilt

 Humanscale has always managed to distinguish themselves, and their keyboard trays carry several remarkable advantages.
 First and foremost, they can actually be mounted on adjustable height desks.
 Most trays come with a minimum of around 17″ of mounting length – up to as much as 27″ of rail length – too long for almost all adjustable-height desks.
-Unlike most fixed-height desks, most adjustable-height desks have a crossbar running between the left and right foot columns, supporting the table top and keeping the entire desk rigid.
+Unlike most fixed-height desks, most adjustable-height desks have a crossbar running between the left and right foot columns, supporting the tabletop and keeping the entire desk rigid.
 This crossbar can get directly in the way of a keyboard tray’s mounting rail (though there are now some options to work around this issue).

 The 11″ rail option that Humanscale stocks will work for most – not all, but most – desks, although you won’t be able to fully retract the tray under the tabletop when it’s not in use.
 You can find more information about the common issues with adding an adjustable keyboard tray to a standing desk here.
 This is usually not a concern for treadmill desk users who tend to use keyboard trays to achieve ergonomic angles, as opposed to stowing their keyboards when not in use.

 Float like a Humanscale

 Adjustability has long been a Humanscale hallmark, and they’ve definitely kept the tradition up in their line of keyboard trays.
-Forget the lever and star-knob adjustment systems – just lift the front edge of the tray up, make the adjustment, and set it back into place.
-Easy, fast, and apparently stable – no users have complained of the flimsiness we often see in these bendy products.
+Forget the lever and star-knob adjustment systems—just lift the front edge of the tray up, make the adjustment, and set it back into place.
+Easy, fast, and apparently stable—no users have complained of the flimsiness we often see in these bendy products.
 We should mention this tray, like any of this style, will suffer instability if used on a treadmill desk.
 For treadmill desk use, we’d recommend the SteadyType Exo or any desk with SteadyType technology.

 Properly installing an under-desk keyboard tray is a pain, no two ways around it.
 The Humanscale slides on tracks screwed into the underside of a desk.
 Not a very difficult process, but less DIY-proficient buyers might be intimidated; although Humanscale does all they can to make the process pain-free by offering helpful text/graphics instruction booklets.
 Other trays often include paper templates for boring holes, but Humanscale has instead opted to use the mount itself as a template.
 A small adhesive patch holds it in place while you do the dirty work.
 We probably don’t have to tell you this, but the adhesive is not a stable mounting option – not unless you’re excited by the prospect of fifteen pounds of steel landing in your lap.
 Some extra advice: if you can, install the rails before mounting your desktop on its frame for a much faster, easier setup.